lukeczapla/excalibur/README.md

-The Sword in the Stone was locked in place for 8 years until Tabitha the Cat came around to weild.....
+The Sword in the Stone was locked in place for 8 years until Tabitha the Cat came around to wield.....
 EXCALIBUR!

 Standalone MD simulation run SYNTAX: